izayoijiichan/VGO/UniVgo/README.md

 Neither the Collider nor the Rigidbody component is assigned to objects that do not require collision detection.

 This pattern is also used when the collider assigned to the parent object covers the judgment range.

-### Specification of setting

-When exporting, inactive GameObjects are output as active.

 ___
 ## Export VGO